Table of Contents

 How Long Do Cooked Beans Last in the Fridge? – Can You Eat Beans After 7 Days in the Fridge?

-Cooked beans generally last between 3 to 5 days in the refrigerator if stored properly.
+Cooked beans generally last between 3 to 5 days in the refrigerator if stored properly. but Cooked beans generally last 3 to 5 days in the refrigerator if stored properly.
 But can you eat beans after 7 days in the fridge?
 While they might look fine, the risk of bacterial growth increases significantly after the 5-day mark.
-Eating beans that have been in the fridge for more than a week could lead to foodborne illness.
+Eating beans in the refrigerator for over a week could lead to foodborne illness.

 Factors That Affect How Long Beans Last in the Fridge